Skip to main content

 --num-threads

-Use --num-threads or -p to specify the number of threads to use for processing, with a minimum value of 1 and a maximum value that depends on your system.
+Use --num-threads or -p to specify the number of threads to use for processing, with a minimum value of 1 and a maximum value that is based on your system.
 The default value is 1.

 --num-unassigned

-Use --num-unassigned to specify a value ≤ 1000 that indicates the maximum number of unassigned sequences to support.
+Use --num-unassigned to specify a value that indicates the maximum number of unassigned sequences to support.
 The default value is 30.
+Unassigned sequences do not have a minimum required number of observations and are reported in descending order based on the polony count.
+A single polony might contribute to an unassigned sequence.

 --output-remote

-Use --output-remote to set the rclone remote name that points to the input files.
+Use --output-remote to set the rclone remote name that points to the output files.

 --preparation-workflow